Transition from development cooperation to trade with Vietnam

 Cooperation between Finland and Vietnam in the water sector began in the mid-1980s in Hanoi, and in the 1990s in Haiphong.
 Thanks to the development cooperation, millions of people now have clean drinking water, known in Hanoi as ‘Finnish water’.

 Since 2004, the water supply, sewerage and wastewater treatment have been developed in 25 small towns in northern Vietnam.
-As a result of these projects, 150,000 people in these towns now have tap water and almost 10,000 homes are connected to the public sewerage system.
+As a result of these projects, 150,000 people in these towns now have tap water.

 The management of Vietnam’s forest resources and the availability of data on forests have improved.
 As a result of the forest data system project FORMIS II (2013-2018), a nationwide forest data system has been developed, based on open code, which the Vietnamese forest administration uses for its monitoring, decision-making and reporting.